mfrachet/acodingdance/src/posts/a-b-testing-with-the-jamstack/index.md

 While it's technically possible to use the "standard way" to rely on A/B tests (e.g making runtime requests), it will make performances worse and increase the first time to meaningful content on the page **because of the HTTP roundtrip that requires time and a potential UI fallback**.
 In some scenarios, I've seen [Lighthouse](https://developers.google.com/web/tools/lighthouse) performance score dropping by around `25` points (which is a big gap).

-Also note that some tools helping building applications using the JAMstack don't even run JavaScript at all, making runtime computations impossible.
+Also note that some tools helping building applications using the JAMstack **don't even run JavaScript at all**, making runtime computations impossible.

 ## How to make A/B testing in a JAMstack fashion?

+Remember that JAMstack is about **building static pages**.
+Taking this notion to the extreme, we can imagine creating a dedicated set of static pages for different variants and host them in different places, like for example, different machines.

+![Visual representation of two machines hosting two different variants of an A/B test](./machine-ab.png)

+**The machine 1** owns all the statically generated HTML pages impacted by the variant A and **the machine 2** owns all of the statically generated HTML pages of the variant B.

+The idea now is to rely on some kind of proxy to route the different users to one of the two variants and make sure they always see that variant.

+As you remember, **we can't rely on runtime information to store the variant**, like an authenticated user id for example.
+We need to rely on something else.
+Hopefully it exists [HTTP Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) that allow for a client-server kind of data sharing.
+We can benefit from them to store the actual variant requested by the user and make sure that it will always get routed to that variant.

+![Visual representation of a proxy routing an HTTP request to the good machine for an A/B test](./cookie-ab.png)

+## Observations on this approach

 _Before going further, I have to mention that since we don't have access to runtime information, it's not possible to target an individual user.
 Also note that it's more complex to A/B test in a more JAMstack way and that it will potentially cost more money than a runtime solution.
 It's again about tradeoffs._

-Remember that JAMstack is about **building static pages**.
-Taking this notion to the extreme we can imagine creating a dedicated set of static pages for a dedicated variant.

-![Visual representation of two machines hosting two different variants of an A/B test](./machine-ab.png)

-The machine 1 owns all the statically generated HTML pages impacted by the variant A and the machine 2 owns all of the statically generated HTML pages of the variant B.

-The idea is to rely on some kind of proxy to route the different users to one of the two variants and make sure they always see that variant.
-As you remember, we can't rely on runtime calculations for that.
-[HTTP Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) can be a valid solution to keep track of the actual variant of a given user.

-![Visual representation of a proxy routing an HTTP request to the good machine for an A/B test](./cookie-ab.png)
+## References